madhu314/sectionedgridview/README.md

-Demonstrates customization of listadapter to emulate a sectioned gridview in Android
+Demonstrates customization of base adapter to emulate a sectioned gridview in Android